Fast and Robust Simulation-Based Inference With Optimization Monte Carlo: Background and Motivation

 \section{Background and Motivation}

 Neural-based SBI methods are data-intensive, with their accuracy depending on access to large simulated datasets.
 This incurs computational costs on two fronts: generating massive datasets from complex simulators and training deep neural estimators on such volumes.
-Prior work~\citep{lueckmann2021benchmarking} has shown that it is the latter that often dominates runtime.
-Moreover, modern frameworks, like \texttt{JAX}, are used in SBI~\citep{dirmeier2024simulation} to accelerate simulation through vectorization, which can massively reduce the first cost but not the second.
+Prior work~\citep{lueckmann2021benchmarking} has shown that it is the second cost, neural network training, that often dominates SBI.
+Moreover, modern frameworks, like \texttt{JAX}, are used in SBI~\citep{dirmeier2024simulation, quera2023blackbirds} to accelerate simulation through vectorization, which can massively reduce the first cost but not the second.
 Appendix~\ref{app-sec:compute-budget} expands on both points.
 This motivates us to develop a method that avoids the cost of training an external neural estimator.